LUDevNet/lu-explorer/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `docs/` directory.
 Use the `--prod` flag for a production build.
-For building to github pages also use `--base-href=/lu-explorer`.
+For building to github pages also use `--base-href=/lu-explorer/`.

+Usually, the `g build --prod --build-optimizer --base-href=/lu-explorer/` command is used.

 ## Running unit tests